VivianGomez/Tweenity/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-This is an example of how you may give instructions on setting up your project locally.
-To get a local copy up and running follow these simple example steps.
+You can use this plugin by importing it into your Unity project or by cloning this code repository.

 ### Prerequisites

-Make sure you have Unity installed, and you can open the project using Unity version 2021.1.13f1 or any higher version.
+Make sure you have Unity (and/or Unity Hub) installed, and you can open the project using Unity version 2021.1.13f1 or any higher version.

 ### Installation

 #### Using unity package

-1. Download Tweenity plugin as unity package
+1. Download Tweenity plugin as [unity package](https://github.com/VivianGomez/Tweenity/releases/download/latest/TweenityVR_v2.0.unitypackage)
 2. Open your Unity project
 4. Go to Assets > Import package > Custom package

 ![image](https://github.com/VivianGomez/Tweenity/assets/30846540/88f6ba52-6da2-4e2e-a116-cdcaa5ed7e2a)

-5. Open the package previously downloaded.
+6. Open the package previously downloaded.

 #### Cloning repository